Academic Policies and Regulations

 Leaves of absence may be granted to students under exceptional and unavoidable circumstances.
 Students requesting a LOA must specify the reasons for the leave, as well as the duration.
 Requested LOA may be approved for up to two years.
 Students requiring less than three (3) consecutive terms of absence do not need an approved LOA if they meet the continuous enrollment requirement.

 Students with an approved LOA must be enrolled in the first semester after the leave expires.
-To request an LOA, the student must complete the form available from the Graduate School website.
-The LOA must be approved by the Major Professor, the Program, the College, and the Graduate School, and is noted in the student’s record.
+To request an LOA, the student must complete the form available from the Office of Graduate Studies website.
+The LOA must be approved by the Major Professor, the Program, the College, and the Office of Graduate Studies, and is noted in the student’s record.
 If the LOA is granted, the time absent does not count against the student’s time limit to obtain the degree.

-Students returning from an approved LOA must reactivate their status by contacting the Graduate School for procedures.
+Students returning from an approved LOA must reactivate their status by contacting the Office of Graduate Studies for procedures.
 Doctoral candidates returning from a LOA must also have their candidacy status reactivated.

 Academic Standards and Grades